 Since 2000, the Visions of Unity Contest has encouraged Torrance youth to reflect on their role in resolving critical community issues, to artistically express their unique ideas and ideals in a way that broadens minds and touches hearts, and to take initiative in enhancing unity among diverse groups within their community.

 Share your vision of unity, to inspire your peers, see your work published, earn a cash award, and receive public honor among leaders, elected officials, and community.
 Open only to high school students in Torrance, California.

 The Visions of Unity contest was inspired by Dr. Martin Luther King, whose birthday comes on or near the contest’s deadline every year.
 Now in its 24th year, the contest continues to engage youth, their families, community leaders, education providers, sponsors and donors in the power of artistic expression to cross cultural boundaries and forge new bonds as members of one human family, to explore ways individuals can work together to cultivate greater healing, harmony, and understanding within their communities.

 Visual Arts: Drawing, Painting, Photography, Sculpture, and Computer Graphics

-Winning art entries may also be displayed in the Katy Geissert Civic Center Library showcase (if they fit on the 2′ high shelves).
+Winning art entries will also be displayed in the Katy Geissert Civic Center Library showcase (if they fit on the 2′ high shelves).

 The Human Relations Forum of Torrance, along with community partners, seeks to celebrate diversity, promote education and understanding while cultivating a sense of belonging for the diverse population of Torrance.

-Community partners include Torrance Memorial Medical Center, the Volunteer Center, South Bay-Harbor-Long Beach, Torrance Unified School District, League of Women Voters Torrance Area and Palos Verdes Chapters LINKS, Inc.
+Community partners include: Torrance Memorial Medical Center, Volunteer Center South Bay-Harbor-Long Beach, Torrance Unified School District, League of Women Voters of Torrance Area, and Palos Verdes Chapter of the Links, Inc.

 Welch and Company Accountancy Corporation